Beech Grove Primary School

 English

 We are focused on developing our reading and comprehension skills ready for our SATs and transition into secondary school.
 Writing will also continue to be a big focus in Y6 and we have lots of exciting writing opportunities coming our way to allow us to showcase our writing and grammar skills, including a letter from an evacuee based on our class novel ‘Letters from the Lighthouse’.
 We will also be writing a newspaper report also based on the book.
+We are also hoping to trial a new writing technique called one story different tellers.
+This helps the children to see events from different perspectives.

 Maths